 However, there is some comfort, reassurance and peace of mind to be gained in knowing that your affairs are taken care of after your death.
 By sorting out your affairs now, you will avoid future problems, distress or anxiety for your loved ones in the future.

 We spend our lives working hard to provide for ourselves and our loved ones.
 You may have a property, savings, and investments as well as your personal and digital possessions.
-All of these assets make up your ‘estate’.
-Making a will ensures that when you die your estate is shared according to your wishes.
-Everyone ought to have a will, but it is especially important if you have children, if you own property, if you own a business or have investments, savings or insurance policies.
+All of these assets make up your ‘Estate’.
+Making a Will ensures that when you die your Estate is shared according to your wishes.
+Everyone ought to have a Will, but it is especially important if you have children, if you own property, if you own a business or have investments, savings or insurance policies.
 For more information click here.